-State's Name: Native American Origin: Alabama Alabama is the name of an Indian tribe native to the state.
-This tribal name may have come from the word albina, which means "campsite" in their own language, or from the words alba amo, which mean "clearing brush."
-Inuit (Eskimo) igloo Alaxsxix, which is a name from the Aleut This name means "place the sea Alaska language. crashes against."
-Arizonac, which is a Spanish corruption of a local Indian name - possibly the Tohono Arizona O'odham word alishonag, which means "little spring."
-Tepee - Plains Acansa, which is the name of a Quapaw Indian Arkansas Literally the name means "southern town. place."
-Quinnitukqut, which is the Mohegan Indian Connecticut name for the Connecticut River.
+State's Name: Native American Origin:

+Alabama Alabama is the name of an Indian tribe native to the state.
+This tribal name may have come from the word albina , which means "campsite" in their own language, or from the words alba amo , which mean "clearing brush."

+Inuit (Eskimo) igloo

+Alaxsxix, which is a name from the Aleut A THE STATE OF THE Alaska language.
+This name means "place the sea crashes against."
+Arizona Arizonac, which is a Spanish corruption of a local Indian name - possibly the Tohono O'odham word alishonag, which means "little 通過時点。 spring." longhouse - Woodland Ac Tepee - Plains Acansa, which is the name of a Quapaw Indian town.
+Literally the name means "southern" Massachusetts Massachuset, which is a Wampanoag Indian name meaning "by the range of hills."
+Michigan Mshigem or Misigami, which are the native names for Lake Michigan in the Potawatomi and Ojibwe languages.
+Both names mean "great lake."
+Minnesota Mnisota, which is the native name of the Minnesota River in the Dakota Sioux language.
+Literally the name means "cloudy water."
+Arkansas place."
+Misiziibi, which is the native name of the Connecticut Quinnitukqut, which is the Mohegan Indian name for the Connecticut River.
 Literally the name means "long river."
-Illiniwek, which is the tribal name of the Illini Illinois tribe.
+Mississippi Mississippi River in the Ojibwe language.
+Ojibwe is not actually a native language of Mississippi state - the language is spoken near the source of the Mississippi River in Minnesota, which is where the river got its name, and the state was later named after the river.
+Literally the name means "great river."
+Illinois Illiniwek, which is the tribal name of the Illini tribe.
 Literally the name means "best people."
-Ayuhwa, which is one of the tribal names of the Ioway Indian tribe.
-Literally the name means Iowa "sleepy ones."

-5 DUGLE - (August 2012 lucas) 1 age 37 Nebraska Nibthaska or Nibrathka, which are the native names for the Platte River in the Omaha-Ponca and Otoe languages.
+Iowa Ayuhwa, which is one of the tribal names of the Ioway Indian tribe.
+Literally the name means "sleepy ones."
+Missouri Missouria is the name of an Indian tribe native to the state.
+Their tribal name came from the word mihsoori , which means "big canoe people."
+A Comment of the Comm Nebraska Nibthaska or Nibrathka, which are the native names for the Platte River in the Omaha-Ponca and Otoe languages.
 Both names mean "flat river."
 Wichita Dwelling, Grass House Adobe Houses - SouthWest Southern Plains Of course, New Mexico was named after the Kansas Kansa, which is the name of the Kansa Indian tribe.
 Literally the name means "south" and is a shortened form of their tribal name for themselves, People of the South Wind.
 New Mexico country of Mexico, but since Mexico itself is named after an American Indian word, the state of New Mexico is also!
 Mexico is a place name from the Aztec Indian language (Nahuatl.)
 It literally means "city of the Aztecs."
 Kentucky Kentake, which is an Iroquois place name meaning "meadow land."
-Dakota, which is the tribal name of the Dakota North Dakota longhouse - Woodland Massachusett s Massachuset, which is a Wampanoag Indian name meaning "by the range of hills."
-Wigwam - Woodland Michigan Mshigem or Misigami, which are the native names for Lake Michigan in the Potawatomi and Ojibwe languages.
-Both names mean Ohio Ohiyo, which is the name of the Ohio River in the Seneca Indian language.
-Literally the name means "it is beautiful." "great lake."
-Mnisota, which is the native name of the Oklahoma Okla Homma, which means "Red People" in the Choctaw Indian language.
-Minnesota Minnesota River in the Dakota Sioux language.
-Literally the name means "cloudy water."
-Mississippi Misiziibi, which is the native name of the Mississippi River in the Ojibwe language.
-Ojibwe is not actually a native language of Mississippi state - the language is spoken near the source of the Mississippi River in Minnesota, which is where the river got its name, and the state was later named after the plank House - Northwest Missouri Missouria is the name of an Indian tribe native to the state.
-Their tribal name came from the word mihsoori , which means "big canoe people."
-Oregon This was a name given by early American settlers to the Columbia River.
-It was probably a Native American name which the settlers brought with them from another state, since it does not resemble names from the Native American languages of Oregon.
-It may have meant "beautiful river" in an eastern
+North Dakota Dakota, which is the tribal name of the Dakota Sioux Indians.
+Literally the name means "the allies."
+I II.